munozariasjm/PSet_Statistics-8_811/README.md

 DATA Directory:

-This directory contains the datasets you are working with for your project.
-Ensure the datasets are well-organized and named descriptively to reflect their purpose (e.g., toy_dataset.csv, smaller_peak.npy).
+This directory contains the datasets used.